khyateed/Movie-Data-Analysis/README.md

 **Level Up**: Scrape websites or make API calls to get additional data.

-If you struggled with the Code Challenge, use only the following data files:
+If you struggled with the Phase 1 Code Challenge, use only the following data files:

 * imdb.title.basics
 * imdb.title.ratings